 In the example shown above the catheter electrodes have been placed as a definitive implant by a non-surgeon.
 Over a two month period electrode migration has occurred causing failure of neurostimulator efficacy requiring revision.
 This is not an uncommon circumstance when dependence is placed on non-surgically implanted systems.

 Shown here is a surgically implanted plate electrode being inserted into the epidural space.
 This procedure is typically performed under general anesthesia and requires a small amount of bone removal.
 Epidural plate electrodes have a high degree of stability and much less failure.
 Care must be exercised in their placement in order to determine that the epidural space is patent

 One of the more exciting observations, evident over the years of implanting neurostimulators, has been that some patients who have previously been disabled by pain have been able, by markedly increasing their exercise and activity in conjunction with decreased drug use to be able to reach a point where their implanted neurostimulator is no longer required for use.

 It is presently being predicted that in the near future implanted neurostimulators will be “MRI safe”.
 This will represent a meaningful patient benefit when it occurs.

-The Editor’s experience, based on over 2,500 spinal cord neurostimulators implanted for the relief of intractable pain over a 35 year period, has indicated that when patients are carefully screened and the procedure is performed by appropriately trained and experienced specialists that there can, and should be, be a long-term success record.
+The Editor’s experience (direct and indirect), based on over 2,500 spinal cord neurostimulators implanted for the relief of intractable pain over a 35 year period, has indicated that when patients are carefully screened and the procedure is performed by appropriately trained and experienced specialists that there can, and should be, be a long-term success record.
 As with all medical devices and as with all surgeries there are potential serious complications and informed consent is important in regard to this.
 Fortunately, however, with neurostimulators the most likely complication is that of failure of the device itself, something which is typically repairable.